Guest Blog: Hard Decisions for School Owners in Reopening

 Robert gives us just a small look into the pandemic’s effects in the behind-the-scenes operations of providing education during this time.
 Since the writing of his blog post, Rwanda has reopened its schools.
 Trainings and support are being delivered to our partner schools weekly as their school year continues into April.
 We’re helping school proprietors navigate complex circumstances with their business in mind.
 We’re praying for, safely gathering with, and connecting these courageous men and women with others in their region to build a strong support network.
 They haven’t faced this season alone.
 And as they continue to mitigate challenges, rebuild their schools, and believe in Christ-centered transformation in their community—our team will be right beside them.

-Want to learn more about our work in Rwanda?
-Click here.
+Learn more about Edify’s work in Rwanda here.